nhuneke/nathanhuneke/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nathan Huneke is a Clinical Research Fellow at the University Department of Psychiatry, University of Southampton, UK.
-He is interested in the mechanisms that cause anxiety and affective disorders, which he explores through research into experimental models of anxiety, neuroimaging of threat processing, and placebo effects.
+Nathan Huneke is an NIHR Academic Clinical Lecturer at the University Department of Psychiatry, University of Southampton, UK.
+He is interested in the mechanisms that cause anxiety and affective disorders, which he explores through research with experimental models of anxiety and neuroimaging of emotional processing.
+He is also interested in understanding the mechanisms of the placebo and nocebo responses in mental disorders.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.